-The Member admitted to the allegations contained in the Agreed Statement of Facts and the Notice of Hearing.
+The Member admitted to the allegations in the Agreed Statement of Facts.

 The Panel received a written plea inquiry (Exhibit 3) which was signed by the Member.
 The Panel also conducted a verbal plea inquiry and was satisfied that the Member's admission was voluntary, informed and unequivocal.